 - Free Registration of Deserving Cases for Surgeries and Medical Procedures

 Transparent Hands organized and managed a free Medical and Surgical camp at SOS Children’s Village, Lahore.
 This camp was organized and managed by Transparent Hands in association with Life Hospital.
-The purpose of setting up this camp was to provide basic health facilities to the orphaned children, their house mothers and respective staff residing in the said locality.
+The purpose of setting up this camp was to provide basic health facilities to the orphaned children in Pakistan, their house mothers, and respective staff residing in the said locality.
 Our camp team consisted of thirteen members including one supervisor, one patient registrar, three doctors (two male and one female), one pharmacist, two lab technicians, one staff nurse, one photographer, and two crew workers.

 The majority of the cases examined by the doctors consisted of patients suffering from stomach issues, joints and muscular pains, and various types of allergies.
 Free, appropriate medication was provided to such patients.
 Three surgical cases were found in this camp.
 The said patients have been registered with us for treatment.
 Further medical care shall be provided to them at our relevant panel hospitals in Lahore.

-Team Transparent Hands, extends gratitude to the director of SOS village, who made this camp possible.
+Team Transparent Hands, extends gratitude to the director of SOS children's village, who made this camp possible.
 The director of SOS village also distributed certificates to the volunteers.
-In the future, we look forward to organizing such camps where we can be of service to the impoverished in Pakistan, and facilitate them with health-care.
-We believe health-care to be a primary, and basic right of all human beings.
+In the future, we look forward to organizing such camps where we can be of service to the impoverished in Pakistan, and facilitate them with health care.
+We believe health care to be a primary, and basic right of all human beings.